Maker's Center strengthens personal relationships

 Whether it’s through food distribution, The Foster Closet, “Church on the Lawn” or yoga at Recovery Point, meals at Union Mission and Sojourner’s, or technology, floral design, driver’s education, and computer classes at the Maker’s Center, local residents can be inspired to thrive in a corner of the world that so often seems misunderstood and hopeless.

 Bible Center Church is so proud to call Charleston, West Virginia, home.
-For over 75 years, we have lived, worked, played, and worshiped here in this valley.
+For over 75 years, we have lived, worked, played and worshipped here in this valley.
 Our church is guided by our ongoing vision of being “for the gospel, and for the city.”
-Jesus was for the flourishing of people -- spiritually, emotionally, physically, and socially -- and His words and actions shape how we engage in the life of our city today.
+Jesus was for the flourishing of people — spiritually, emotionally, physically and socially — and His words and actions shape how we engage in the life of our city today.